Sunnyboys: 1985–2000: Post-original line-ups and RCA revival

 Following the demise of Sunnyboys, Jeremy Oxley launched a new band called Chinless Elite.
 Shortly thereafter he formed another group, called Fishermen.
 This band released one single entitled "Can't You Stop?" on the Waterfront label.
 Richard Burgman joined The Saints and ultimately Weddings Parties Anything.
 He later emigrated to Canada.
 Peter Oxley and Bil Bilson formed the soul band The Sparklers with another Oxley sibling, Melanie.

 In late 1987, Jeremy Oxley attempted to revive Sunnyboys with a new line-up.
 The new band signed a deal with RCA and released an album entitled Wildcat (produced by ex-Sherbet keyboard player, Garth Porter).
 Four singles were released from the album, which peaked at number 63 on the ARIA Charts.
 This incarnation of the band broke up in 1989.

 In July 1991, Mushroom released the compilation album Play the Best and the original line-up reunited for a national tour.

-Following this, Jeremy Oxley played further solo shows.
-At the same time, Sydney promoter John Denison assembled yet another lineup of Sunnyboys, with Jeremy Oxley as the sole original member.
-This line-up played only a few gigs as Sunnyboys, after widespread audience discontent, and a dispute over the right to use the name.
-The group then played a handful of gigs as the "Jeremy Oxley Band", performing Sunnyboys songs, and the songs that later appeared on an EP credited to Jeremy "Ponytail" Oxley, titled "A Little Bit of You in Me".

-Oxley's management replaced the musicians in the "live" Jeremy Oxley Band for the recording of the EP.

 In November 1998 the band reformed for the Mushroom 25 Concert at the Melbourne Cricket Ground to celebrate the 25th anniversary of Mushroom Records, organised by Michael Gudinski.
 For the concert Burgman was replaced by Jeremy and Peter's younger brother Tim Oxley on guitar.
 Sunnyboys appeared on the original VHS release of the concert and the 2002 re-release CD and DVD.
 In October 2010, their 1981 debut album, Sunnyboys, was listed in the top 40 in the book, 100 Best Australian Albums.